 Functioning partnerships between departments, open and productive communication among teams such as managed care, patient financial services, physicians, and care managers assure hospitals have the advantage to both advocate on behalf of patients and then are appropriately reimbursed for care.

 UM is a many-tiered beneficial proposition.
-Through oversight and organization, experienced and skill outsourced staff bring an expertise to the problem of lost revenue from which every hospital can benefit.
+Through oversight and organization, experienced and skilled outsourced staff bring an expertise to the problem of lost revenue from which every hospital can benefit.
 The improved training, consistent communication, appropriate billing and reporting by knowledgeable experts is a pathway for hospitals to garner their equitable payments, enhancing their revenue stream while simultaneously improving coverage for their patient.